 The County agrees to contribute an amount equal to the premium for a life insurance plan with a death benefit of \$50,000 to full-time employees.
-The design of the life insurance plan shall be the authority of the Benefits Review Committee as described in Section 10.
+The design of the life insurance plan shall be the authority of the Benefits Review Committee as described below in Section 9 (Benefits Review Committee).